nylon22/duper/README.md

 # duper

-> A command line tool for managing Elasticsearch Cross-cluster Replication
+> A command line tool that simplifies Elasticsearch Cross-cluster Replication

 ## Why duper

+duper reduces the cognitive load required to manage CCR by allowing you to specify a leader cluster and a follower cluster in your duper configuration.
+This saves you the headache of having to figure out which commands to run on which cluster.

 Cross-datacenter replication of Elasticsearch clusters is a necessity for fault-tolerant production systems.
 Elasticsearch's Cross Cluster Replication (CCR) API satisfies this need.
 Elasticsearch provides a UI to administer CCR via its Kibana offering.
-So why use `duper`?
+So why use duper?
 If you prefer the command line, `duper` is the tool for you.

 For more on CCR, check out the [Elasticsearch blog](https://www.elastic.co/blog/cross-datacenter-replication-with-elasticsearch-cross-cluster-replication) and the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/ccr-apis.html)